laanwj/qtsowrap/README.md

 }
 ```

 Once a library is bound, it's bound for the lifetime of the process.
 There is no need to call a `deinitialize`.
-Calling `initialize` multiple times does not make a difference, the dynamic linker will notice that it already loaded the library and re-use that.
+Calling `initialize` multiple times does not make a difference, the dynamic linker will notice that it already loaded the library and re-use it.

 ## Patching Qt